For the filling:

 35g icing sugar

-Prepare the filling the day before baking the mince pies: Put the raisins, sultanas, prunes, lemon peel, apple, orange peel and butter in a blender and pulse into a paste.
+Prepare the filling the day before baking the mince pies: Put the raisins, sultanas, prunes, lemon peel, apple, orange peel and butter in a food processor and pulse into a paste.
 Add the sugar, spices and alcohol and pulse again.
-Put in a bowl, cover with cling film and set aside overnight.
+Put in a bowl, cover with cling film and refrigerate overnight.

-Prepare the dough the next day: cut the butter into cubes and place in a mixing bowl with the icing sugar.
-Mix with the dough hook of the electric mixer.
-Add the flour, egg, cold water and a pinch of salt and mix into a dough.
+Prepare the dough the next day: put the butter, icing sugar, flour, egg, cold water and a pinch of salt in a food processor and pulse into a dough.

-Roll out the dough on a floured surface to 2mm thick, cut out 12 rounds and put them in the holes of a greased muffin tin.
-Prick the base of each pie with a fork, then top each with 1 heaped tablespoon filling.
+Roll out the dough thinly on a floured surface, cut out 12 disks of 10cm and put them in the holes of a greased muffin tin.
+Prick the base of each pie with a fork, then top each generously with filling.

 Cut out 6 stars and 6 hearts of the remaining dough (you might have to re-knead the remaining dough pieces and roll the dough out again).
 Place a dough shape on top of the pies.

-Serve the warm mince pies with a dollop of whisky whipped cream.
+Serve the mince pies with a generous dollop of whisky whipped cream.

-The mince pies have a keep for one week and can simply be warmed up in the oven or microwave.
+TIP: The mince pies keep for one week and can simply be warmed up in the oven or microwave.
 They also freeze well.
 Simply defrost and warm them up in the oven.